Alice in Zombieland | 3 star review

 Anyway, moving on quickly and happily, I think the unique concept of how they fight the zombies was well thought out and done.
 I enjoyed learning more about the characters and the history of slaying.
 I think it was well integrated into the main storylines, made it a joy to read.
 I would have loved for there to have been more explanation, maybe cut out some of the angst and had more training!
 But I genuinely enjoyed the slaying aspect of the story.

 I don’t know whether I would recommend Alice in Zombieland to anyone because it definitely wasn’t my favourite book, and it was a guilty pleasure read.
 Not saying if someone was looking for something specifically about zombies I wouldn’t mention it – I’m just not shouting about it from the rooftops!
+Check out my review of the sequel here.

 What are your guilty pleasure reads?
 Have you read this series?
 Let me know in the comments!